dennismwaniki67/awards/README.md

 Profile - This endpoint should return all the user profiles with information such as the username, bio, projects of the user and profile picture
 Projects- This endpoint should return information pertaining to all the projects posted in your application.

+# Getting Started.

+    These instructions will get you a copy of the project up and running on a local host.

+    Step 1: git clone
+    Step 2: Enter the Project root folder

+    cd gallery/
+    install virtual environment (venv) without pip

+    python3.6 -m venv --without-pip virtual
+    Step 3: Activate virtual environment

+    source virtual/bin/activate
+    install pip using curl